vulkano-rs/vulkano-www/content/guide-mandelbrot.md

 numbers, so in this shader we use several `vec2`s to store the real and imaginary parts of the complex numbers that we manipulate.

-The purpose of these two lines is to calculate the complex number that corresponds to the pixel of the image that we modify.
-This number is put in the variable `c`.
+The purpose of these two lines is to put in the variable `c` the complex number that corresponds to the pixel of the image that we modify.
 Each pixel of the image is going to have a color that depends on whether or not its corresponding complex number is within the set or not.

 ```glsl
 vec2 z = vec2(0.0, 0.0);